The first time I saw the Disney movie "Alice in Wonderland," God spoke to me.

-Sitting in the dark auditorium that day, watching the images float past me on the screen, I suddenly felt a heavy Presence fall over me.
-I don't remember what was happening on the screen, but I remember the Presence commenting on the images.
-The Presence drew my attention to something there and said: This right here is God!
-And, Look!
+Sitting in the dark auditorium that day, watching the images float by on the screen, I suddenly felt a heavy Presence settle over me.
+I don’t remember what was happening in the movie at that moment, but I remember the Presence commenting on what I was seeing.
+It drew my attention and said things like: This right here is God! and Look!
 God is here, too!
-It was as if God played Peekaboo or hide and seek with me on the screen.
-He showed me that He was hiding around the movie in various places.
-That there was an alternative meaning to the public storyline, a secret one.
+It felt like God was playing hide-and-seek with me on the screen, showing me how He was hidden in different parts of the movie.
+Like there was a secret layer to the story, an alternative meaning running beneath the one everyone else was watching.

 All the hair on my body stood up.

-It wasn’t the first time this had happened to me.
-It had occurred to me off and on throughout my childhood.
-I knew what this was; I knew the drill.
+It wasn’t the first time this had happened.
+It had come and gone throughout my childhood.
+I knew what this was—I knew the drill.
 I was familiar with it.

-In my head, I went: Ok, here we go.
+In my head, I went: Okay, here we go.

-Two things I felt.
-Hand in hand.
-First, the wonder, the awe of whatever this was, and that itself is a chapter on its own; all the feelings I felt about what all this was; the magnitude of it.
+Two things came, hand in hand.
+First, the wonder, the awe of whatever this was.
+And that alone could be a whole chapter: all the feelings I had about this, the magnitude of it.

 But right after that — shame.
 Always shame.

-I thought that everyone would think that I was weird.
-More so than what they probably already thought.
-I sensed it—the eternal wall between them and me.
-Soon, I wouldn't be able to make the wall go away.
-And then no one would play with me, and I'd always be alone.
+I thought that everyone would think I was weird.
+Probably even weirder than they already did.
+I could feel it—that invisible wall between me and everyone else.
+And I knew that soon I wouldn’t be able to make the wall disappear anymore.
+Then no one would want to play with me, and I’d end up alone.

-I knew better than to talk to anyone about this.
+I knew better than to talk about it to anyone.
 NO ONE could know.
-Because what would they even say?
+What would they even say?

-Lisa speaks to the wind!
-AND thinks it responds!
+Lisa talks to the wind!
+And thinks it talks back!

-Wasn’t that an almost automatic ticket to the looney bin?
+Wasn’t that a one-way ticket to the loony bin?

 And what about the few people who still loved or liked me?
-The people with whom I felt some form of closeness?
-The people with whom I could share some little corner of myself?
-Wouldn’t they all run away if I showed them ALL of me?
-The magnitude of what was hiding inside me?
+The ones I felt close to?
+The ones who knew just a tiny corner of me?
+Wouldn’t they all pull away if they saw everything—the full magnitude of what was inside me?

-Who’s your mother, who’s your father, when God speaks to you?
+Who’s your mother, and who’s your father, when God speaks to you?
 Who do you run to and talk to about it?
-Who will calm your worries and carry part of your load?
-Whose lap do you hide in, and who will wipe your tears?
-When the intensity of what’s inside you will consume them too?
+Who’s there to calm your worries, to carry part of your load?
+Whose lap do you hide in, who wipes your tears—when the intensity of what’s inside you would consume them too?

-Who will comfort you in your loneliness?
-And when does that loneliness ever end?
+Who comforts you in your loneliness?
+And when does that loneliness ever really end?

-No one will be there for you except for the wind.
+No one is there for you — except for the wind.

 And that was my childhood.

-As I sat there in the dark movie theatre, the wind — God — said to me, not in words, but just as a very, very clear thought that was placed in my mind:
+As I sat there in the dark movie theater, the wind — God — spoke to me.
+Not in words, but as a very, very clear thought placed directly into my mind:

 You are Alice in Wonderland.

-I said, What now?!
-What does that even mean?!
+I thought: What now?!
+What does that even mean?

-And the voice repeated very clearly and insistently that I WAS Alice in Wonderland.
+But the voice repeated it again, very clearly and insistently: You are Alice in Wonderland.

-I looked around me in the dark theatre to see if anyone else had noticed this, but I didn’t see anyone looking in my direction.
-I wondered if people could tell, if it was somehow noticeable.
+I glanced around the dark theater, wondering if anyone else had noticed anything.
+But no one was looking at me.
+I wondered if people could tell—if somehow it showed on my face.
 I felt embarrassed.
-I didn’t want to draw any extra attention to myself.
-I wanted to sink into my chair and disappear.
-I wanted to be swallowed by the ground and go to sleep.
+I didn’t want to draw attention to myself.
+I wanted to disappear into my chair.
+I wanted the ground to open up and swallow me.

-Later, when we walked out of the movie theatre to the sunny street, I remember staring at the pavement squares because I didn’t want to look at anyone in their faces.
-And, still, the Presence followed us along; it was right beside us the whole time as we walked home and kept repeating to me, almost cheerfully, that I was Alice in Wonderland.
+Later, when we stepped out into the bright street, I remember staring at the pavement squares as we walked because I didn’t want to meet anyone’s eyes.
+And still, the Presence followed us.
+It walked right beside me, gently, almost cheerfully, repeating over and over that I was Alice in Wonderland.

 It’s been about 45 years since that day.
-And I’m writing this website now, after endless trial and error, giving up, and walking away, I’m finally doing it.
+And now, after endless trial and error, giving up and starting again, walking away and coming back—I’m finally writing this website.

 And I think I finally understand why.